 Quality and Credibility Concerns

-Moreover, the pressure to publish quickly can incentivize journals to prioritize quantity over quality.
-This trend is unsettling because it risks diluting the scientific literature with less reliable studies, which can mislead you and other researchers who rely on these sources for groundbreaking work.
+Moreover, the pressure to publish quickly can incentivize some journals to prioritize quantity over quality.
+This trend risks diluting the scientific literature with less reliable studies, which can misguide researchers and practitioners alike.
+A report from the Scholarly Publishing and Academic Resources Coalition (SPARC) noted that as many as 30% of articles in certain open-access journals may not meet acceptable standards for academic rigor.

 Strategies for Accessing Free Scientific Journals